 Research and development expenses, increased to \$1.8 million in fiscal 2018 from \$1.5 million in fiscal 2017.
-Our expenses for fiscal 2018 represented continued research and development of Fonar's scanners, Fonar's new hardware and software product, Sympulse® and new surface coils to be used with the Upright® MRI scanner.
+Our research and development expenses represented continued research and development of our scanners, our new hardware and software product, Sympulse® and new surface coils to be used with the Upright® MRI scanner.

 Discussion of Operating Results of Physician and Diagnostic Services Management Segment.
 Fiscal 2018 Compared to Fiscal 2017

 Revenues attributable to the Company's physician and diagnostic services management segment, HMCA, increased by 7.3% to \$71.7 million in fiscal 2018 from \$66.8 million in fiscal 2017.
-The increase in revenues was due to \$1.0 million of patient fees (net of contractual allowances and discounts less provision for bad debts) from patient and third party payors recognized by four of the facilities in Florida.
+The increase in revenues was primarily due to including \$1.0 million of patient fees (net of contractual allowances and discounts less provision for bad debts) from patient and third party payors recognized by four of the facilities in Florida.
 One of these locations added additional medical equipment which allowed it to increase volume coupled with an increase in management and other fees of \$5.0 million.

 Cost of revenues as a percentage of the related revenues for our physician and diagnostic services management segment increased from \$34.1 million or 51.0% of related revenues for the year ended June 30, 2017 to \$37.9 million, or 52.0% of related revenues for the year ended June 30, 2018.
-The revenues increased more than the costs relating to these revenues.